↑

 Prep!

-Mince the garlic and cut the peppers and beef into bite size pieces.
+Mince the garlic and cut the onion and peppers and beef into bite size pieces.

 Create!

-Heat the olive oil in a Dutch oven over medium-high.
+Heat the olive oil in a Dutch oven or large, deep skillet over medium-high.
 Add the curry powder and cook, stirring often, for 1 minute.

-Season the beef with the salt and pepper and add it to the pot.
-Cook until it’s done through, about 5 minutes.
+Season the beef with the salt and pepper and add it to the pan.
+Brown on all sides.
+It’s okay if the beef isn’t cooked through at this point.

-Coconut curry beef in a Dutch oven over a white background
+Coconut curry beef cooking in a black skillet.

 Pour in the coconut milk and add the sugar.
 Cover, leaving one end slightly open to vent, and cook for about 30-35 minutes, stirring occasionally.